 Endowment proceeds paid in a lump sum to you at maturity are taxable only if the proceeds are more than the cost of the policy.
 To determine your cost, add the aggregate amount of premiums (or other consideration) paid for the contract and subtract any amount that you previously received under the contract and excluded from your income.
-Include any amount over your cost in income.
+Include any amount of the lump-sum payment over your cost in your income.

 Endowment proceeds that you choose to receive in installments instead of a lump-sum payment at the maturity of the policy are taxed as an annuity.
+This is explained in Publication 575.
 For this treatment to apply, you must choose to receive the proceeds in installments before receiving any part of the lump sum.
 This election must be made within 60 days after the lump-sum payment first becomes payable to you.